The Taxing Impact of State Taxes

 All the individual state tax collectors have left to do is multiply their prorated salary calculation by the state’s applicable tax rate in order to calculate the non-resident player’s tax obligation.

 For the player, calculating his non-resident tax obligations is substantially more complex.

-Not only do they need to file jock tax returns in as many as 20 different states as well as countless cities and other municipalities, each imposing its own definition of a player’s income and duty days, they also need to deal with potential double taxation issues.
+Not only do they need to file jock tax returns in as many as 20 different states and a several cities, each imposing its own definition of a player’s income and duty days, they also need to deal with potential double taxation issues.

 To avoid this unduly onerous tax charge, most states allow for tax credits to be applied to the tax returns of their resident athletes for taxes paid to other states, but only up to the amount the home state would have collected.
 If the out-of-state tax is higher, the player receives no credit for the incremental out-of-state taxes paid.
 If the out-of-state tax is lower, then the home state generally tops it off by levying a tax for the difference.
 Certain states do not allow a home state tax credit for certain other states.
 In this situation, a “reverse tax credit” is taken on the non-home state, determined in the same manner as the home state tax credit.

 As with all state tax matters, each state handles its version of the jock tax differently.
 Three major exceptions deserve comment.

 First, there are two states, one province, and one foreign city in which NBA games are played that have no jock taxes at all: Florida, Texas, Washington, D.C. and Toronto.
 There are no taxes imposed by these jurisdictions on non-residents.